debugcom/Hacking-F117A/README.md

   ds:E076 ??
   ds:E078 Secondary Mission Number
 ```
 First, I tried modifying functions 51E8 and 512E to return 18 and 19 respectively, to see what would happen.
 The game logic would later validate these targets, and ultimately reject one of the airstrip targets by substituting a different target.
 In this way, you end up with only one landing mission, and the other mission was typically a photograph or destroy mission.
 Presumably this was done to ensure variety in the randomly generated missions.
-Even though my modification forced a secret airstrip as a mission target, in practice I observed that the game would almost always choose mission type 3 (drop supplies) for it, rather than the desired type 4.
+Even though my modification forced a secret airstrip as a mission target, in practice I observed that the game would almost always choose mission type 3 (supply drop) for it, rather than the desired type 4.

 Also, although my modification was partially successful for Libya and the Persian Gulf, it failed miserably in the North Cape.
 What ended up happening in the North Cape was that function 4239 would go into an infinite loop.
 I think the reason might be that it was unable to find a substitue target to satisfy the mission requirements - my question was, why was the North Cape theater the only one affected?
 I didn't really have an answer, but we will come back to this question later.

 So directly hacking functions 51E8 and 512E didn't seem like a viable approach, and I needed a better way.
 There is a special relationship between the mission type, mission target, and the mission number.
 Since missions 0-3 involve secret airstrips, that limits the allowed mission types and mission targets.
 For example, missions 0 and 1 are both landing missions, so the mission type must be 4.
 Furthermore, the mission target must be either 18 or 19 in the Persian Gulf.
-Since missions 2 and 3 are drop missions, the mission type must be 3.
+Since missions 2 and 3 are supply drop missions, the mission type must be 3.
 So the list of possibile Primary mission parameters for the Persian Gulf goes something like this (ignoring any takeoff target):
 ```
   ds:E05E 04, 18, any, ??, 00
   ds:E05E 04, 19, any, ??, 00